cginternals/openll-asset-generator/README.md

 **ToDo**
 What's openll-asset-generator (*llassetgen*)?
---> open source, (which license?), cross-platform C++ generator for font assets, user can adapt different parameters and have a pre-render on the outcome
+--> cross-platform C++ generator for font assets, user can adapt different parameters and have a pre-render on the outcome

 **ToDo**
 What's a font asset?